RenaudAld/django-rest-api/README.md

 }
 ```

-You must the put this token in the Authorization header, with type Bearer Token.
+You must the put this token in the Authorization header, with type Bearer Token to make requests on protected routes.

 #### Retrieve the balance of the user:

 - endpoint: http://localhost:8000/api/balance/get/
 - HTTP method: PUT
 - Authorization: IsAuthenticated
-- Body schema: .
+- Body schema: none

-You must the put this token in the Authorization header, with type Bearer Token.

 #### Retrieve the balance of the user: